Apply for an asset protection permit

 - clear the road reserve, nature strip, footpaths and vehicle crossing of all building materials and debris, including skip bins.

-- clear all mud and dirt off all Council assets
+- clear all mud and dirt off all Council or other assets

 - repair any nature strip damage and level with top soil and grass seed.